-Thinking of taking a walking tour while in Amsterdam?
+Are you guys thinking of ditching the bicycle for a few hours and taking a walking tour while in Amsterdam?

-When most people think of this canal-crossed city, they imagine exploring via oak paneled flatboat or bright red bicycle.
+When most people think of this canal-crossed city, they imagine exploring via oak-paneled flatboat or bright red bicycle.
 While both modes of transportation are fitting in their own way the most intimate way to explore Amsterdam is undeniably on foot.
-From hidden cobbled alleyways, to subtle slender foot bridges, to exclusive local food markets, walking tours in Amsterdam can help you discover the secrets of the city.
+From hidden cobbled alleyways to exclusive local food markets, walking tours in Amsterdam can help you discover the secrets of the city.

-Your feet– and a wide range of expert tour guides– will take you places that fashionable bicycle would never allow.
-In fact, an entire industry has bloomed to meet every traveler’s need– so whether you’re a total foodie, avid history buff or budget-conscious student, there is truly a tour for everyone.
+Your feet will take you places that your fashionable rental bicycle would never allow.
+In fact, an entire industry has bloomed to meet every traveler’s needs.
+So whether you’re a total foodie, avid history buff or budget-conscious student, there is truly an Amsterdam tour for everyone.
 All you have to do now is pick your favorite!

 Before we get to the best walking tours we should mention that Amsterdam is the fifth most visited city in Europe.
-There is a lot to see and do in this amazing city, but it isn’t exactly a budget destination.
+There is a lot to see and do in this amazing city, but Amsterdam isn’t exactly a budget destination.
+In fact, it can be pretty darn expensive.

 So if you’re looking to save a few bucks choosing a budget accommodation option is your best bet.
-But don’t worry, you don’t have to stay in a sleazy hotel, Amsterdam has a whole slew of fantastic hostels.
-Interested?
+But don’t worry, you don’t have to stay in a sleazy hotel, Amsterdam has a whole slew of fantastic hostels?
 Here is our guide to the best hostels in Amsterdam.
-Stay in one and save money for other things.
+Stay in one of these awesome hostels and save money for other things, like great walking tours in Amsterdam.

 Hungry Birds Walking Tours in Amsterdam